brightleydeveloped/socknow/README.md

 Get your socks at the speed of Postmates.

-Create a config file with the following:
+Create a config.js file with the following:

 ```javascript
 export const POSTMATES_CUSTOMER_ID = 'cus_...';